 Aside from color, here are a few characteristics appearance-wise that you can look into:

-An acacia wood board is known as one of the best knotted wood pieces, primarily thanks to the large number of branches that typically grow from one acacia tree.
+Acacia wood boards are highly regarded as exceptional examples of knotted wood pieces, largely due to the abundant presence of branches that typically grow from a single acacia tree.

 According to the Janka Hardness Rating, acacia scored 2,300 pounds of force, solidifying it as a rugged and durable wood type.